-We would encourage users to provide feedback on this strategy.
+We would encourage users to provide feedback on this strategy either through attending one of our stakeholder events in February and March 2018 or by completing the online questionnaire.
 In particular users should consider the following points:

-- 1. Whether the reduction in the number of standard tables have a significant impact - 2.
-The advantages and new opportunities introduced through a flexible table builder that will enable users to make their own tables
+1. Whether the reduction in the number of standard tables have a significant impact

-- 3. Whether the order and timing of the proposed release schedule will suit their needs - 4.
+- 2. The advantages and new opportunities introduced through a flexible table builder that will enable users to make their own tables - 3.
+Whether the order and timing of the proposed release schedule will suit their needs - 4.
 The additional detail that will be available in tables by having variable breakdowns based on population size rather than only standard questionnaire response options

-Census outputs release schedule
+10. Census outputs release schedule